Stage 1 Draft / December 11, 2024

 Note

 Given a Number argument, the constructor converts it to a String using the toString method (with no arguments).
-In some cases, this may not be desited.
+In some cases, this may not be desired.
 In some use cases, given a Number, one may wish to call the Decimal128 constructor not with the number but rather with, for instance, the result of calling toFixed or toPrecision on the Number, thereby ensuring a certain level of precision that may get lost when using Number’s toString.

 1.2.1.1 Runtime Semantics: StringDecimalValue